 St. Paul, MN 55155-4045

 Disclaimer: The DNR does not operate a retail business to sell stone products or construction aggregates.
 However, if you have a question regarding a request to purchase commercial quantities of materials from our lessees, we will provide contact information to you for our lessees.
-Please send an email inquiry to Corrie Floyd.
+Please send an email inquiry for more information.